Venture capital fund Element Global Technologies Private Portfolio invests in startups from the US, Europe, Israel, and several other countries.

-- Exclusive deals with a help of a wide range of international partners — for example, we have become practically the only investment fund in Russia that purchased SpaceX shares.
+- Exclusive deals with a help of a wide range of international partners .

 - Expert assessment of each company by our analysts: its product, competitive advantages, financial performance, market potential, etc.

-The investor can choose the company to buy on his own or entrust the choice to the manager.
+- An investor can choose the company to buy on his own or entrust the choice to a manager.

-- An investor can get out of the idea ahead of schedule by selling shares to another client of the fund (increased liquidity of the Pre-IPO).
+- An investor can exit a deal before IPO by selling shares to another client of the fund (increased liquidity).

-- Sell shares on a secondary market, prior to the company’s IPO.
-The fund acts as an intermediary between two shareholders, one of whom sells and the other buys shares.
+- Sell shares on a secondary market, before the company’s IPO.
+The fund acts as an intermediary between two shareholders.

 - Drip Capital.
 Fintech company focused on solving the working capital problem for SME exporters.